-On 1 May 2026, the Renters Rights Act 2025 abolishes the assured shorthold tenancy (AST) and replaces every existing AST — and every new tenancy — with an assured periodic tenancy (APT).
-This happens automatically, without new paperwork, but several consequences catch landlords off guard.
+On 1 May 2026, the Renters’ Rights Act 2025 abolished the assured shorthold tenancy (AST) and replaced every existing AST, and every new tenancy — with an assured periodic tenancy (APT).
+This happened automatically, without new paperwork, but several consequences still catch landlords off guard.

-This guide covers: what actually converts, what clauses in your old AST become unenforceable, the three notices you must now serve differently, and the 31 May 2026 deadline that every landlord must hit.
+This guide covers: what actually converted, what clauses in your old AST are now unenforceable, the three notices you must serve differently, and the 31 May 2026 Information Sheet deadline, which has now passed, so if you missed it you need to act now.

 What converts, and when

-1 May 2026, midnight: every live AST (fixed-term or periodic) converts automatically to an assured periodic tenancy.
-This includes:
+1 May 2026, midnight: every live AST (fixed-term or periodic) converted automatically to an assured periodic tenancy.
+This included:

 New tenancies granted on or after 1 May 2026 cannot be ASTs.
 They are APTs by operation of law.
 You can still use your existing tenancy agreement template, but clauses incompatible with the RRA regime are unenforceable — see below.